Skip to content

 print(f"Violation: {e}")

-• Strategy: Generates inputs for tools and protocol types in two phases:
+• Mutators: Generate inputs for tools and protocol types in two phases:

 • realistic (valid/spec-conformant), aggressive (malformed/attack vectors).

-• Fuzzer: Runs strategies, sends envelopes via a transport, and records results.
+• Executors: Run mutators, send envelopes via a transport, and record results.

 • Runtime: Manages subprocess lifecycles with a watchdog for hang/timeout handling.